Skip to content

 Example: Plugin System

-This example demonstrates a full-featured plugin system using xript’s tier 2 features: namespaces to organize bindings, capabilities to gate destructive operations, and custom types to describe data structures.
+A full plugin system built on xript’s tier 2 features: namespaces to organize bindings, capabilities to gate destructive operations, and custom types to describe data structures.
 Five plugins run against the same host, each with a different permission profile.

 The full source is in examples/plugin-system/.